PIBBLE (PIB) Price Reaches $0.0001 on Major Exchanges

-PIBBLE (CURRENCY:PIB) traded up 2.2% against the dollar during the one day period ending at 23:00 PM E.T. on March 26th.
-Over the last seven days, PIBBLE has traded up 7.6% against the dollar.
-One PIBBLE token can currently be purchased for about $0.0001 or 0.00000001 BTC on cryptocurrency exchanges.
-PIBBLE has a market capitalization of $1.06 million and approximately $29,772.00 worth of PIBBLE was traded on exchanges in the last day.
+PIBBLE (CURRENCY:PIB) traded up 5.8% against the dollar during the one day period ending at 22:00 PM E.T. on April 2nd.
+In the last seven days, PIBBLE has traded 5.4% higher against the dollar.
+PIBBLE has a total market capitalization of $1.13 million and approximately $135,259.00 worth of PIBBLE was traded on exchanges in the last day.
+One PIBBLE token can currently be bought for about $0.0001 or 0.00000001 BTC on popular exchanges.

 - COZ (COZ) traded 26.7% higher against the dollar and now trades at $0.22 or 0.00004541 BTC.